thomasdeppisch/hoast360/README.md

  - disable #xr-sandbox

 ### Using HOAST360
 First, create a video-js HTML element with id 'hoast360-player' as a home for the player.
-Then, simply import the current HOAST360 bundle from the 'dist/' folder via a script tag and initialize it with the path to your media folder, the path to the decoding filters (this can be a relative path or a URL starting with 'http://'), and the Ambisonics order.
+Then, simply import the current HOAST360 bundle from the 'dist/' folder via a script tag and initialize it with the path to your DASH manifest mpd, the path to the decoding filters and the Ambisonics order.
 You can find the decoding filters in this repository under 'irs/'.
-The media folder has to contain two separate DASH manifest files, called 'video.mpd' and 'audio.mpd', respectively, see below for codec details.
 Ambisonic orders 1 to 4 are supported.
 ```html
 <video-js id='hoast360-player' class='video-js vjs-fluid vjs-big-play-centered ' controls preload='auto' crossorigin="anonymous" data-setup='{}'>
     <p class='vjs-no-js'>